futoin/specs/draft/ftn6_iface_executor_concept.md

 1. Each FutoIn interfaces is represented as simple native interface type with only abstract methods for each FutoIn interface function
-2. Each abstract must return no value and take exactly one Request Info object as argument
+2. Each abstract method must return no value and take exactly one Request Info object as argument
 3. Method can assume that all request parameters can be accessed from request data